AdobeDocs/commerce-admin.en/help/inventory-management/install-update.md

 ```
 ## Remove Inventory Management

-Inventory Management moudule can be remove through composer file.
-To remove all MSI module simply add the following into composer.json
+Inventory Management module can be remove through composer file.
+To remove all Inventory Managements modules, simply add the following into composer.json.

 ```
 "replace": {